asaboor-gh/Vasp2Visual/README.md

 ----------
 ## Version2 is Here
 - Version2 provides extra commands like Export-VR2 which accepts path to vasprun file and returns the files irrespetive you have ISPIN 1 or 2.
 It creates data in both cases automatically which you can use for plotting.
 A separate full version in pure python is under developement.
 The difference between powershell and python versions is getting data files and getring objects in memory respectively.
+- Due to highly unknown reasons, 'Export-VR2' commands only works in jupyter-notebook or version 7 of Powershell.
+I am trying to fix it.
 ----------
 ## Get-IntoYourWorkStation
 - Launch your Powershell console and run **Set-ExecutionPolicy Unrestricted**.
 This will allow you to run scripts.